facebook/IT-CPE/README.md

 * Generate a key scan of your code sync server to establish trust between clients and the code sync server via `ssh-keyscan -t rsa yourcodesyncserver.com`.
 Place the resulting fingerprint into your /etc/ssh_known_hosts file on all your client machines.
 A sample file is placed at IT-CPE/code/lib/conf/ssh_known_hosts.

-* The key server should run apache/nginx to servere the contents of the single-use SSH key.
+* The key server should run apache/nginx to serve the contents of the single-use SSH key.
 Clients will download the rsync key from this server using a curl.
 Clients will use this key to rsync code from the code sync server to the client.

 * Setup the code sync server.
 Setup a limited access SSH account, such as a 'util' account that only has access to the code sync directory.
 See the links below for more details on creating a limited access SSH account.
  * http://www.paulkeck.com/ssh/